dougeby/IntuneDocs/InTuneDocs/Understand/get-started-with-a-30-day-trial-of-microsoft-intune.md

 ---
+# required metadata

-title: Get started with a 30-day trial | Microsoft Intune ms.custom: na ms.reviewer: na ms.service: microsoft-intune
+title: Get started with a 30-day trial | Microsoft Intune
-ms.suite: na
-ms.tgt_pltfrm: na
+description:
+keywords:
+author: Staciebarker
+manager: jeffgilb
+ms.date: 04/28/2016
 ms.topic: get-started-article
+ms.prod:
+ms.service:
+ms.technology:
 ms.assetid: 619a1d11-3d22-4635-8f70-770eba3e1712

-author: Staciebarker
+# optional metadata

+#ROBOTS:
+#audience:
+#ms.devlang:
+ms.reviewer: jeffgilb
+ms.suite: ems
+#ms.tgt_pltfrm:
+#ms.custom:

 ---

 # Get started with a 30-day trial of Microsoft Intune
 Setting up a free 30-day trial of Intune to manage your mobile devices and computers is quick and easy.
 With just a few simple steps in the trial, you can add up to 100 users and devices, set up groups, configure compliance policies, and enroll and manage mobile devices and computers.